[3.13] Doomfletch Split Arrow Mines - Starter Viable - End Game Capable - High Damage, Low Budget

 Just a normal physical damage amulet here.
 Life, Flat Phys, Crit Chance and Crit multi.
 Try to not use this slot to fill resists or stats, as the damage affixes on the neck are too good to lose out on.
 Leave an open suffix for Mine throwing speed, and annoint "Blast Cascade".

 One of your rings should be a Circle of Guilt, with +Physical Damage while affected by Herald of Purity and -Mana Reservation of Herald of Purity.
-This will boost the already high flat added damage of HoP and also allow you to run more buffs.
+This will add a little bit of extra % damage while using HoP and also allow you to run more buffs.
 Implicits are a crapshoot, but aim for something useful like %Life or Crit Multi.

 Mark of the Elder is also a good second option in the ring slot, as it offers slightly more damage than a Circle of Guilt, at the cost of the mana reservation effect, but it does require you to have a Shaper ring in your other ring slot.

 Second ring can be rare, use it to fill out required stats and resists, but try to get a flat phys roll on it.
-If you end up with the money, get a ring with Assassin's Mark or Sniper's Mark on Hit.
+If you end up with the money, get a Hunter ring with Elemental Weakness on Hit.

 Early game, use the Nomad with high damage rolls.
 Later on, you will replace this with a well rolled Ryslatha's Coil.
 A perfect rolled Ryslatha's Coil is a 20% damage increase over the Nomad, though do note that this upgrade scales with your equipment.
 If your gear isn't great, Nomad might be better.
 As your gear gets better, the gap between Ryslatha's Coil and Nomad grows significantly.